Nineteen properties to kick off 2019

 "The building has a seismic rating of 100 per cent or Grade A plus of new building standard," Peterson says.

-The zoning is Business-General Business, permitting business activities from light industrial to limited office, large format retail and trade suppliers.
+The zoning is Business – General Business Zone permitting business activities from light industrial to limited office, large format retail and trade suppliers.

 Also to the west of Auckland city and not far away in a high growth development area of Hobsonville, another premium recently completed commercial property is for sale with titles issued and ready to go.